idalithb/CopyEdits.-Indexing/indexing-101/linux-and-ethereum-clients/lab-1.md

 # Lab 1: Sync a Gnosis blockchain node

+In this lab, you will apply your knowledge of Linux and Ethereum clients to set up a local development environment for Ethereum.
+You will learn how to install and configure the Nethermind client, connect to the Gnosis network, and interact with the Gnosis blockchain.
+By the end of this lab, you will have a functional Gnosis node running on your machine and will be ready to start exploring The Graph ecosystem.

 This lab exercise assumes you are configuring a [Hetzner AX102 dedicated root server](https://www.hetzner.com/dedicated-rootserver/ax102) for your Gnosis blockchain node.

 ## Configure the server